-Stormwater from these outfalls is discharged into the Patapsco River, Patuxent River, and Lower Western Shore basins, three of Maryland's ten major Chesapeake Bay tributary basins.
-A number of stream segments in these basins are impacted by PCB's, nutrients, and fecal bacteria.
-TMDLs have been approved and WLAs established for portions of the Magothy, Severn, and South Rivers for bacteria.
-A WLA is that part of an impairing pollutant's total allowable discharge that is attributed to regulated point sources.
+Stormwater from these outfalls is discharged into the Upper Potomac River and Patapsco River basins, two of Maryland's ten major Chesapeake Bay tributary basins.
+A number of stream segments in these basins are impacted by nutrients, sediments, and fecal coliform.
+TMDLs have been approved and WLAs established for portions of Double Pipe Creek, Monocacy River, and Patapsco River.
+A WLA is that part of an impairing pollutant's total allowable discharge that is attributed to regulated point sources including stormwater.
 MDE's TMDL website provides more information on impaired waterways in Maryland at:

-http://www.mde.state.md.us/programs/Water/TMDL/Pages/Programs/WaterPrograms/tmdl/index.aspx
+http://mde.maryland.gov/programs/Water/TMDL/Pages/Programs/WaterPrograms/TMDL/index.aspx